tinglesoftware/dependabot-azure-devops/README.md

 ## Security Advisories, Vulnerabilities, and Updates

 Security-only updates ia a mechanism to only create pull requests for dependencies with vulnerabilities by updating them to the earliest available non-vulnerable version.
-Security updates are supported in the same way as the GitHub-hosted version with an exception to how the vulnerabilities are sourced.
-Currently, these can only be provided in a JSON file via the `securityAdvisoriesFile` input e.g. `securityAdvisoriesFile: '$(Pipeline.Workspace)/advisories.json'`.
+Security updates are supported in the same way as the GitHub-hosted version.
+In addition, you can provide extra advisories, such as those for an internal dependency, in a JSON file via the `securityAdvisoriesFile` input e.g. `securityAdvisoriesFile: '$(Pipeline.Workspace)/advisories.json'`.
 A file example is available [here](./advisories-example.json).

-Except for when you are using the hosted version, you are responsible for keeping the data up to date using GitHub's GraphQL API for `securityAdvisories`.
-Querying in the pipeline delays the update process.
+A GitHub access token with `public_repo` access is required to perform the GitHub GraphQL for `securityVulnerabilities`.

 ## Kubernetes CronJob